virus-rpi/SpaceInvader/README.md

 # SpaceInvador
+*This project is abandoned.
+I'm developing a better version at https://github.com/CUBUS-mc*
 ## A Copenheimer like bot.

 The bot can scan for Minecraft Server and can run recon on the scanned servers.